 THE SURROGATE SELECTION PROCESS:

 Each Intended Parent has a different idea of how to pick a Surrogate or what they are looking for in one.
 For many, a Surrogate with insurance that will cover her maternity and delivery care is important, also, a Surrogate who doesn’t work, (no lost wages) or a Surrogate who has only delivered vaginally in the past (less chance of a C-section).
-The list goes on and on, but the key to selecting a Surrogate is to ask the case manager their idea of who would be a good fit for you.
+The list goes on and on, but the key to picking a surrogate mother is to ask the case manager their idea of who would be a good fit for you.
 They have read both your profile and the Surrogates, many times met the Surrogates in person and after meeting or talking with you, they have a pretty good idea of who you would be compatible with.
 Then, go from there on your requests, until you have 1-2 strong candidates selected and are ready to initiate contact.
 The case manager will arrange for a phone call between you and the Surrogate or if you are in town or live locally, an in-person meeting is always preferred.
 Nowadays, with Skype, many matches are made this way.

 THE LEGAL PROCESS TO MAKE YOUR MATCH OFFICIAL: